 resource conservation and wilderness protection, the impact of ecology on

 Systematic research in primary and secondary sources culminating in the writing of an original research paper using proper methodological and stylistic techniques.
 Weekly meetings and written and oral progress reports.
 Students must be acquainted with word-processing techniques.
 Required of all History majors.
 Meets Core Curriculum Essential Learning Outcome for Applied & Integrative Learning (AIL), Critical Thinking & Problem Solving (CTPS), and Written & Oral Communication (WOC).

-This course is designed to introduce students to the intensive study of a particular aspect of Middle East History.
-In this course, with a focus on environmental factors, we will consider various historical perspectives on colonialism, nationalism, capitalism, gender and sexuality, empire, race, and class.
-What are some of the benefits of these interpretations?
-Are there also drawbacks?
+This course offers students the opportunity to engage in the intensive study of various topics in Middle East History.
+Examples of topics that may be covered include colonialism, nationalism, empire, capitalism, gender and sexuality, environment, technology and science, race, and class.
 Students will explore this history through reading both primary and secondary sources.
-They will also pursue their own research project on a topic of their choosing in Middle East environmental history.
+They will also pursue their own research project on a topic of their choosing in Middle East history.